 The coat definitely did keep Robin cooler underneath, so it does its job.
 But because I generally only use a full cooling coat for longer hikes on hot days, I definitely prefer one that lasts longer.

 At the Kurgo coat’s $50 price point, I’d choose the Swamp Cooler instead.
 The older Swamp Cooler is on sale for $50, and the new ones are only $10 more.
-The Kurgo cooler is pretty good considering that this is a first-generation product for them, but the weird fastener setup and the reduced wear time are both strikes against it considering how expensive it is.
+The Kurgo cooler is pretty good considering that this is a first-generation product for them, but the weird fastener setup and the reduced wear time are both strikes against it considering the price.
 Ruffwear is on their third generation and they’ve made a lot of refinements from their original, so I’ll be interested to see what Kurgo comes out with next round.

-I don’t recommend this coat, not because it’s bad but because the Swamp Cooler is better for around the same price.
-If you see it at around $30 and need it for briefer outdoor excursions, it would be worth a try at that price point.
+This coat isn’t my top recommendation, not because it’s bad but because the Swamp Cooler is better for around the same price.
+If you see it at around $30-$40 and need it for briefer outdoor excursions, it would be worth a try at that price point.

 Best for: hot weather, brief use, smaller/narrower dogs